 This all brings us the other 80% of cholesterol, which is absorbed via diet or recycled through our GI tract.
 That's most of our cholesterol!
 And while statins are effective, what if we had something that binds cholesterol in our GI tract and prevents it from being absorbed from our diet and prevents from being recycled?

 So what's the solution!?

 So maybe, next time you are craving fried chicken, sprinkle some Metamucil into the batter to give your heart a helping hand!
-I say this in jest but in truth, adding fiber related to help regulate your diet and intake would be a wise decision as well.
-You won’t be immune to “bad foods” cholesterol properties but hopefully with a fiber full diet you can put your mind more at ease.
+I say this in jest but in truth, adding fiber related to helping regulate your diet and intake would be a wise decision as well.
+You won’t be immune to “bad foods” cholesterol properties but hopefully, with a fiber full diet, you can put your mind more at ease.

-We will write and blog more about this topic soon.
+We will write more blogs about this topic soon.
 Our goal here is to provide a simple change that could help reduce your cholesterol.
 Remember everything is a balance, so eat well, exercise, get sleep, and talk to your doctor about what is needed to help maintain cholesterol levels.

 We hope you enjoyed this post, and if so, please like and share our content!
 If you have any comments, questions, or other topics you want to see feel free to post below and follow us on Facebook and Twitter for new updates!
 As always stay informed and be healthy!